A rambling description of the growth of our aquaponics system:

 Later we added a bed to hold lettuce and the like on a raft.
 This bed needed a constant flow because, with its addition, our pump didn’t have enough flow to satisfy a sixth bell siphon.

-Our friend Nick gave us three big plastic tubs and an IBC which we promptly chopped and flipped, converting the top onto a floating raft bed and a fenced off area for growing Azolla.
+Our friend Nick gave us three huge plastic tubs and an IBC which we promptly chopped and flipped, converting the top onto a floating raft bed and a fenced off area for growing Azolla.

 The old fish tank was reused in the front yard and the IBC became the new tank.
 We bought a 5000lph pump and used one of the new tubs for he sump.
 The flow was simplified using flexible grey hose (as recommended by Rob Grey) and the pipes to the various sections beds were split so we don’t use the single flow to fish tank idea and rely on siphoning and overflow.
 This allowed a lot more customization of flow.